 Save for Retirement

 Retirement savings is a top priority for many Savers.
 If you are Active-Duty Military or a DoD civilian employee you have access to the Thrift Savings Plan (TSP).
-Uniformed servicemembers do not receive matching contributions from the Department of Defense into TSP but FERS employees do qualify for matching contributions.
-The contribution limits are set each year by the IRS; to see the limits click here.
+Eligible service members now have access to the new Blended Retirement System.

 Unfortunately, many spouses and family members do not have access to an employer-sponsored retirement plan, such as a 401(k) plan.
 Even if a spouse or family member's employer doesn’t offer a retirement plan, you can still save for their retirement, and get some tax benefits in the process, by putting money in an Individual Retirement Account (IRA).

 Saving at Work